UnskilledFreak/Freakylay/README.md

 ## Url

-It is hosted via HTTP so you can use the LAN-IP feature too if you have separate machines for stream and game:
+It is hosted via HTTP, so you can use the LAN-IP feature too if you have separate machines for stream and game (and the connection supports it):

 [http://u.unskilledfreak.zone/overlay/freakylay/latest/](http://u.unskilledfreak.zone/overlay/freakylay/latest/)